How to fill out Greenhouse application forms: a complete field-by-field guide

 Your resume is the narrative version.
 It's what a recruiter pulls up when they want to evaluate fit holistically — context, scope, accomplishments, trajectory.

 Make sure the two tell the same story.
-If your resume bullet says you "led a 6-person editorial team" but the structured work-history description says you "wrote articles," a recruiter scanning the form may filter you out before reading the resume.
+If your resume bullet says you "led a 6-person editorial team" but the structured work-history description says you "wrote articles," a recruiter scanning the form for leadership keywords may not surface your application at all.
 Tailor both for each role you really want.

 What about Greenhouse's screening questions?